abisubramanya27/Complaints-Classifier/README.md

 ```
 OTHER ASSOCIATED COMPLAINT/QUERY TAGS is meant to display categories that are good enough in describing the complaint/query,
 but don't have the maximum score of closeness to the text.
-Their inclusion will reduce the possibility of any significant errors in prediction
+Their inclusion will reduce the possibility of any significant errors in prediction.
+It might sometimes be left empty when there is no other tag which has a good level of accuracy in describing the complaint/query.
 ```
 Brief Descriptions of the files and folders in the GitHub :